jonwashburn/riemann-recognition-geometry-up/WRITTEN_PROOF_PROMPT.md

 - **2025-12-18**: Re-box the single current hard wall away from Route-3 Nevanlinna regularity (routine in the ζ-gauge) and onto the actual RG analytic bottleneck: the CR/Green “energy → phase” bound `Port.HardyDirichletCRGreen cofactorEbox_poisson`.
 - **2025-12-18**: Mine `riemann-finish`’s `CRGreenOuter.lean` for the minimal subgates (pairing bound + remainder bound ⇒ boundary bound; then Carleson budget ⇒ uniform bound) and port the *algebraic* core into this repo as a reusable lemma.
 - **2025-12-19**: Chip the RG boundary-term gate: re-box the single hard wall to the *direct* Port hook `PhaseVelocityBoundaryTrace` (and treat `CRBoundaryTraceLog` as an archetype sufficient condition).
 Add a paper lemma clarifying the equivalent boundary-trace forms (x-derivative vs normal-derivative) so the written proof matches the Lean interface choice.
+- **2025-12-19**: Strengthen the boundary-term gate to a non-vacuous Poisson-model boundary-limit statement: add `PhaseVelocityBoundaryTracePoisson` (limit \(y\downarrow0\) of the conjugate Poisson gradient) and re-box the hard wall accordingly.
+- **2025-12-19**: Add a small interface-shape bridge lemma `phaseVelocityBoundaryTrace_of_poisson : PhaseVelocityBoundaryTracePoisson → PhaseVelocityBoundaryTrace` in `Port/CofactorCRGreenS2Interfaces.lean` (pure wiring; analytic content remains in the Poisson boundary-limit gate).

 ## Next edits (short queue)